foundationapp/MediaSelector/README.md

 <livewire:powerup.media-selector />
 ```

 You may want to trigger the select to open when a user clicks a button.
-You can easily do this with the help of Alpine:
+You can easily do this, like so:

 ```
 <div x-data="{ open: false }"  class="relative" @click.outside="open=false" @close-project-favicon-selector.window="open=false">